mynodebtc/mynode/doc/development.md

     * `make setup_new_other`
 3. Follow Instructions
 2. Reboot Device
 4. Congratulations!
-You're running a new myNode device!
+You're running a new MyNode device!